openrport/openrport/docs/no13-vault.md

 - Any authorized user can get the stored secure value by provided id [vault get api](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/cloudradar-monitoring/rport/master/api-doc.yml#/Vault)

-Any user beloning to the Administrators group can init, lock and unlock Vault.
+Any user belonging to the Administrators group can init, lock and unlock Vault.
 Any authorized user can read, store, delete values in an unlocked and initialized Vault.
 The only exception from this rule is if a value is stored with a non-empty `required_group` field, in this case the access will be allowed only to the users belonging to the specified `required_group` value.

 ## Admin API Usage
 The `/vault-admin` endpoints allow you to initialize, lock, unlock and read status of RPort vault.